New Math

-New Mathematics or New Math was a dramatic but temporary change in the way mathematics was taught in grade schools which started in France and spread to many other countries between 1950s and 1970s.
+New Mathematics or New Math was a dramatic but temporary change in the way mathematics was taught in grade schools which started in France and spread to many other countries between the 1950s and 1970s.

 Overview

-Following the Second World War II, the Western world underwent substantial economic and technological transformations and the training of scientists and engineers was seen as crucial for further economic growth.
+Following World War II, the Western world underwent substantial economic and technological transformations and the training of scientists and engineers was seen as crucial for further economic growth.
 Furthermore, in the context of the Cold War, the launch of the world's first artificial satellite Sputnik by the Soviet Union in 1957 raised concerns that the West was falling behind.
-To this end, educational reforms, including in mathematics, which underlies the natural sciences and engineering was considered necessary.
+To this end, educational reforms—including in mathematics, which underlies the natural sciences and engineering—were considered necessary.
 In Europe, reform of school mathematical curricula was pursued by multiple countries, including the United Kingdom (particularly by the School Mathematics Project), and West Germany, where the changes were seen as part of a larger process of Bildungsreform.
 In the United States, the educational status quo was severely criticized as sorely lacking on substance and as a source of national humiliation, prompting Congress to introduce the National Defense Education Act of 1958, pouring enormous sums of money into not just research and development but also STEM education.

 Indeed, during the postwar era, the importance of modern mathematics—especially mathematical logic, optimization, and numerical analysis—was acknowledged for its usefulness during the war.
 From this sprang proposals for reforms in mathematics education.
 The international movement to bring about such reforms was launched in the late 1950s, with heavy French influence.
 In France, they also grew out of a desire to bring the subject as it was taught in schools closer to the research done by pure mathematicians, particularly the Nicholas Bourbaki school, which emphasized an austere and abstract style of doing mathematics, axiomatization.
 Up until the 1950s, the purpose of primary education was to prepare students for life and future careers.
 This changed in the 1960s.
 A commission headed by André Lichnerowicz was established to work out the details of the desired reforms in mathematical education.
 At the same time, the French government mandated that the same courses be taught to all schoolchildren, regardless of their career prospects and aspirations.
-Thus the same highly abstract courses in mathematics were taught to not just those willing and able to pursue university studies but also those who left school early to join the workforce.
+Thus the same highly abstract courses in mathematics were taught not only to those willing and able to pursue university studies, but also to those leaving school early to join the workforce.